NEW! A library interview featuring Storm Reyes and Jeremy Hagquist aired on NPR’s Morning Edition show Friday, May 30! Listen to the podcast.

-As a winner of the 2013 National Medal for Museum and Library Service award, Pierce County Library System will be partnering with StoryCorps in March 2014 to record interviews with people whose lives have been changed as a result of their experience with Pierce County Library.
+As a winner of the 2013 National Medal for Museum and Library Service award, Pierce County Library System is partnering with StoryCorps to record interviews with people whose lives have been changed as a result of their experience with Pierce County Library.

 StoryCorps is an independent nonprofit whose mission is to provide people of all backgrounds and beliefs with the opportunity to record, share, and preserve the stories of our lives.